-It’s a scorching hot day, and a short boat ride from mainland Barbuda takes us out to the Frigate Bird Sanctuary, the second largest of its kind in the world, a protected area where frigate birds choose to mate, nest and raise their young.
+It’s a scorching hot day, and a short boat ride from mainland Barbuda takes us out to the Frigate Bird Sanctuary, the second largest of its kind in the world, a protected area known as Codrington Lagoon National Park where frigate birds come to mate, nest and raise their young.

-It was such a privilege to get up close and observe them in their natural surroundings.
+A trip to the Frigate bird sanctuary was such a privilege, to get up close and observe them in their natural surroundings.